 Zero Waste Europe is convinced that “Waste-to-Energy is not sustainable because it harms the Circular Economy.”
 Burning garbage and releasing carbon dioxide minimizes all the benefits of landfill reduction.

-Waste-to-energy plants dispose of waste including single-use plastics and other recyclable materials, through the processes of incineration, pyrolysis, gasification, and a plasma arc system which are considered as “waste-of-energy”.
+In addition, waste-to-energy plants dispose of waste including single-use plastics and other recyclable materials, through the processes of incineration, pyrolysis, gasification, and a plasma arc system which are considered as “waste-of-energy”.

 Recently, waste-to-energy incineration was excluded from the new E.U.
 Sustainable Finance Taxonomy Report (June 2019).
-Transition to a Circular Economy, waste prevention and recycling are major environmental objectives that can contribute to climate change mitigation as well as to the E.U. climate goals in accordance with the Paris Agreement.
+Transition to a Circular Economy, waste prevention, and recycling are major environmental objectives that can contribute to climate change mitigation as well as to the E.U. climate goals in accordance with the Paris Agreement.

 With the implementation of green initiatives and more sustainable waste management, the expansion of landfills has rapidly slowed.
 Environmentally friendly technologies and waste separation methods must meet strict environmental pollution standards.

-Building a Circular Economy that includes the prevention, reduction, reuse, recycling and repair of waste will largely depend on changes in our behavior and the adoption of a sustainable lifestyle.
+Building a Circular Economy that includes the prevention, reduction, reuse, recycling, and repair of waste will largely depend on changes in our behavior and the adoption of a sustainable lifestyle.
 The next generation can deal with these problems better than we do.